simula/Kvasir-VQA-x1/README.md

 # Kvasir-VQA-x1

 A Multimodal Dataset for Medical Reasoning and Robust MedVQA in Gastrointestinal Endoscopy

 [Dataset on Hugging Face](https://huggingface.co/datasets/SimulaMet/Kvasir-VQA-x1)
 [Original Image Download (Simula Datasets)](https://datasets.simula.no/kvasir-vqa/)

 ---

+🚧 **Work in Progress**
+This repository is under active development.
+The dataset generation code, augmentation scripts, and evaluation tools will be released soon.

+If you urgently need access or have questions, please contact:
+📧 **sushant@simula.no**

+---